top of page

 GALE STORM SAILING WEEKEND ALMA DOEPEL

-full roast on it's silver platter sliding down the length of the long twenty seat plus dining table
+the cooked full roast chicken on its silver platter sliding down the length of the long twenty seat plus dining table

 Alma Doepel